 +44 (0)1382 381473

-Richard Holme is a lecturer in education and teaches on undergraduate and postgraduate programmes.
-His areas of specialism include primary education, STEM subjects and curriculum innovation.
-Richard's main area of research interest is teacher professional learning and development specifically focussing on grassroots professional development.
-He completed his doctoral research thesis on the topic of DIY or teacher-initiated professional development.
+Richard Holme is a Reader in Education Studies and teaches on a variety of undergraduate and postgraduate programmes.
+He is the Professional Development and Scholarship Lead for School of Humanities Social Science and Law.
+His areas of teaching specialism include professional development, primary education, STEM subject areas, and educational innovation.
+Richard's main area of research interest is teacher professional learning and development specifically focussing on grassroots professional development, with his doctoral research thesis investigating the topic of grassroots or teacher-led professional development.

 Prior to a career in education Richard worked in food manufacturing and supply chain management, with multinational companies Unilever and PepsiCo.
 He also managed a large European Union funded project supporting workforce development in the food manufacturing sector.
 Outside of work he is interested in issues relating to the environment and sustainability and outdoor pursuits, including open-water swimming.

 Richard currently teaches on the MA Primary Education, PGDE Primary Education and MEd Education programmes.